tuda-parallel/FTIO/docs/api.md

 ## General

-The file [`ftio_api.py`](/ftio/api/ftio_api.py) provides an example
+The file [`ftio_api.py`](/examples/API/ftio_api.py) provides an example

 <p align="right"><a href="#api">⬆</a></p>

 ## Metric Proxy

-This API allows interacting with the [metric proxy](https://github.com/besnardjb/proxy_v2).
+This API allows interaction with the [metric proxy](https://github.com/besnardjb/proxy_v2).
 Once executed, the proxy outputs a JSON file which can be directly used with this API.
 The file [`proxy.py`](/ftio/api/metric_proxy/proxy.py) provides an example.
 To execute it, simply call:

 ```sh